renovatebot/renovate/docs/usage/configuration-options.md

 ## translationsFilePath

-This option specific the PO(Portable Object) file's path.
-Renovate use the default single domain "messages" for i18n.
-You can translate your own edition by inovke `msginit` program, and then invoke `msgmerge` program to add more `msgid`.
+This option is specific the PO(Portable Object) file's path.

+Renovate uses the default single domain "messages" for i18n.

+You can translate your own edition by inovking `msginit` program, and then invoke `msgmerge` program to add more `msgid`.

 ## updateInternalDeps